ESL Activities

 If they’re incorrect, they place the cards down in the same spot so the next student can use that information to make a better guess.
 If correct, they take the match and have another turn.

-For beginners, you can use just a word and picture.
+For beginners, you can use just a word and a picture.
 Some topics that work particularly well include animals, toys, jobs, colours, sports, clothes, telling time, school life, numbers, holidays, weekly schedules, (Christmas or Halloween vocabulary for example) or weather.
 Action verbs also work well.
-For example: Cat-picture of cat.
+For example Cat-picture of cat.
 Or, 10-ten.
 Or, it’s a fun preposition game.

 For more ideas, check out: Weather ESL Games and Activities.